oraclize/docs/source/includes/_ethereum.md

 The most simple way to introduce the Ethereum - Provable integration, it is by showing a working example, such as the smart contract on the right.
 This contract uses Provable to fetch the last ETH/USD from Coinbase Pro APIs.
 The update process is initiated every time the function updatePrice() is called.
 The example shows two important components of using Provable:

-* The contract should be a child of the contract usingOraclize
+* The contract should be a child of the contract usingProvable
-* The contract usingOraclize is defined in the oraclizeAPI file, which can be fetched from the dedicated Provable Github repository.
+* The contract usingProvable is defined in the provableAPI file, which can be fetched from the dedicated Provable Github repository.

 The code in the example is working out of the box if Remix is used to compile and deploy it on any of the Ethereum networks: main-net and the Ropsten, Kovan and Rinkeby testnets.
-If, instead, another tool is used, it will be necessary to replace the import statement with a local import of the oraclizeAPI.sol file since direct import from Github may not be supported.
+If, instead, another tool is used, it will be necessary to replace the import statement with a local import of the provableAPI.sol file since direct import from Github may not be supported.

 To ease development, Provable doesn't charge a contract for its first request of data done using the default gas parameters.
 Successive requests will require the contract to pay the Provable fee and the ether necessary to pay for the callback transaction.
 Both are automatically taken from the contract balance.
 If the contract doesn't have enough funds in his balance, the request will fail and Provable won't return any data.

 <aside class="notice">
 Only the first query is free.
 Ensure that the contract has a sufficient ETH balance to pay the following queries.
-The contract gets automatically charged on the `oraclize_query` call but fails if the balance is insufficient.
+The contract gets automatically charged on the `provable_query` call but fails if the balance is insufficient.
 </aside>